Johnnycool22/screencloud-atm-app/README.md

 ## GitHub code version storage

 Angular 8 Typscript code created for The ATM App was stored in my GitHub account under username 'Johnnycool22' in a public repository called 'screencloud-atm-app'.
+VS Code was configured to work with GitHub and opened new account ( orginally configured to use my Altassian BitBucket Git repository).

 ## The ATM App pages

-Screen images of the The ATM App can be viewed in screencloud-atm-app/src/assets/ATM-App-images.
+Screen images of the The ATM App can be viewed in 'screencloud-atm-app/src/assets/ATM-App-images'.
-Image is included showing JSON response from https://frontend-challenge.screencloud-michael.now.sh/api/pin/ currentBalance = 220 from pin authentication.
+An image is included showing the JSON response from https://frontend-challenge.screencloud-michael.now.sh/api/pin/ currentBalance = 220 from pin authentication.

 ## Testing The ATM App

 Functional testing was carried out using Selenium IDE in Chrome browser.
 It recorded interactions with the website and App fucntions, was able to record and play back tests on Chrome.

 ## Issues with ATM APP
-- Unable to use with the java backend, requires a REST API like SpringBoot to integrate logic to Frontend.
+- Unable to use with the java backend, requires a REST API like SpringBoot to integrate logic with the Frontend.
-- Keypad buttons could not be activated.
+- Keypad buttons could not be activated, requires further research & coding.

 ## Code scaffolding